Download Win32 Disk Imager (Latest 2023 Version)

 Frequently Asked Questions

-A: Win32 Disk Imager is a free, open-source tool for writing images to USB drives and SD cards.
+A: Download Win32 Disk Imager for free, open-source tool for writing images to USB drives and SD cards.
 It is commonly used for creating bootable disks for operating system installations or recovery tools.

 Yes, Win32 Disk Imager is safe to use as long as you download it from a trusted source and use it correctly.
 However, it is always a good idea to scan downloaded files for viruses or malware before opening them.